Carlota Joaquina of Spain: Childhood

 Born in the Royal Palace of Aranjuez on 25 April 1775 as the second (but eldest surviving) child of Charles, Prince of Asturias, and his wife Maria Luisa of Parma, she was baptized with the names of Carlota Joaquina Teresa Cayetana, but she was called only by her first name, Carlota, a name that honored both her father and paternal grandfather, King Charles III of Spain—Carlota was his favorite granddaughter.
 Despite the rigidity of her education and court etiquette, the Infanta was described as mischievous and playful.

 She received a rigid and deeply Catholic education, with bases in the fields of study of religion, geography, painting, and riding (Carlota's favorite sport).
 The closed and austere temperament of the Spanish monarchy imposed on the family and on the whole court rigid norms of behavior and etiquette.
-King Charles III, a man of reserved behavior, devoted more time to his family than to the animations of the courtesan life, where his daughter-in-law Maria Luisa took an active part.
+King Charles III, a man of reserved behavior, devoted more time to his family than to the animations of court life, where his daughter-in-law Maria Luisa took an active part.
 Carlota's mother soon assumed the organization of entertainments at court, with luxurious parties, where morals were easily forgotten.
 Soon the Princess of Asturias' image would be linked to that of a promiscuous woman who betrayed her husband to other men.
 Among them, possibly, was the Prime Minister Manuel Godoy, whose alleged love affair was widely explored by the press at the time.
 Not even the successive pregnancies and long-hoped birth of a living male heir to the throne in 1784 saved Maria Luísa from the contempt of the population.
 She would go down in history as one of the most unpopular queens in Spain and her bad reputation deeply affected her children, especially Carlota, the firstborn daughter.